From the Practice

 Deep Tissue Doesn’t Mean Deep Pressure

 Most people who book a deep tissue massage are looking for real pressure.
-That’s reasonable — but deep tissue and deep pressure aren’t the same thing, and not knowing the difference is one of the most common reasons people leave a session feeling like they didn’t get what they came for.
+That’s reasonable.
+But deep tissue and deep pressure aren’t the same thing, and not knowing the difference is one of the most common reasons people leave a session feeling like they didn’t get what they came for.

 Read →